minter/rod_the_bot/README.md

 This method requires you to have [Docker](https://docs.docker.com/get-docker/) and Docker Compose installed, and will build the docker image on your local system.

 1. Clone the repo from GitHub: [minter/rod_the_bot](https://github.com/minter/rod_the_bot)
+2. Change into the `rod_the_bot` directory
-2. Create a `.env` file ([see below](#configuration-using-the-env-file))
+3. Create a `.env` file ([see below](#configuration-using-the-env-file)) that will live in the root of the `rod_the_bot` directory
-3. Run the software: `docker compose up --build -d`
+4. Run the software: `docker compose up --build -d`
-4. Stop the software by running `docker compose down`
+5. Stop the software by running `docker compose down`

 [Check the logs](#checking-the-logs) to make sure that the software is running correctly.

 ### Raw source code (Hardest)

 This method requires you to be running on a system with Ruby 3+ and enough dev tools to build native extensions.
 You will also need a Redis instance running to store state.
+This has been tested on both Ubuntu 22.04 and OS X Sonoma, but does require a number of dependencies to be installed.

+**You will likely only want to use this method if you are planning on actively changing/contributing to the codebase.**

 1. Clone the repo from GitHub: [minter/rod_the_bot](https://github.com/minter/rod_the_bot)
 2. Install Ruby dependencies: `bundle install` *(address any errors that pop up until this completes)*